platanus/crabfarm-blog/_posts/2015-09-06-hassle-free-web-automation-with-pincers.md

 ## Selecting elements

-Pincers offers two method to obtain elements from the DOM.
-First there is `search` (seen in the example above) which takes key-value pairs to filter elements by their attributes and then there is `css`
+Pincers' main method to obtain elements from the DOM is `css` which returns a single element or an enumerable object depending what the selector matched.
+Once returned you have [different methods available](https://github.com/platanus/pincers#first-element-properties) to get the properties.

 Let's say we wanted to know what's [trending on rottentomatoes](http://i.imgur.com/oxO6sOA.png):